TROPICAL RAINFORESTS

 Most of Malaysia's remaining primary forest exists on the island of Borneo in the states of Sabah and Sarawak, but the majority of the forest area in Malaysian Borneo—especially the lowlands—has been selectively logged, resulting in reduced biodiversity.
 Loggers are now operating in more marginal areas on rugged mountain slopes, which increases the risk of soil erosion and mudslides.
 In Sabah (Northeastern Borneo), cutting has slowed over the years after a period of rapid deforestation.
 Timber production appears to have shifted to Sarawak (Northwestern Borneo), where about half the forest cover is slated for logging.
 About 8 percent of the land area in Sarawak is designated as reserves, but these protected areas are generally understaffed and threatened by illegal logging and encroachment by colonists who settle along logging roads.

-In the 1980s, through roadblocks and sabotage of logging equipment, the indigenous Penan of Borneo attempted to stop logging in their traditional homeland.
+In the 1980s, through roadblocks and sabotage of logging equipment, the Indigenous Penan of Borneo attempted to stop logging in their traditional homeland.
 Their protests were ruthlessly and savagely put down by the Malaysian government, which blocked media access to the region until the unrest was settled and the forest dwellers cleared.
 The attacks on the Penan brought international attention to the logging of Borneo's forests but appear to have had relatively little long-term impact, since logging increased dramatically in the following years.

 Mining